 To complement the aesthetics finishing of the extrusion products, we have the first and only fully automated vertical anodising plant in Malaysia that adheres to Japanese standards which ensure uniformity and consistency of quality with a monthly capacity of up to 1,400 metric tonnes.
-The Group also has a horizontal anodising line in Beranang with monthly capacity of 1,000 metric tonnes and together with an anodising line of 600 metric tonnes monthly capacity in our Kuching factory, our combined anodising process for premium color anodising in 2017 which ensures consistent and uniform color anodised products.
+The Group also has a horizontal anodising line in Beranang with monthly capacity of 1,000 metric tonnes and together with an anodising line of 600 metric tonnes monthly capacity in our Kuching factory, our combined anodising capacity annually is 36,000 metric tonnes.
+We have also added a new anodising process for premium color anodising in 2017 which ensures consistent and uniform color anodised products.